 How do I get a loan?

-You would need to contact Wessex Resolutions on 01823 461099 or complete their enquiry form.
+You would need to contact lendology on 01823 461099 or complete their enquiry form.

 They will look into you eligibility for a loan and much you could borrow and the loan best suited to your circumstances.